michaelshimeles/youpac-ai/TASKS.md

 - ✅ Real video upload to Convex storage
 - ✅ Video playback in canvas nodes
 - ✅ AI content generation for all agent types
+- ✅ Personalized AI generation using user profiles
+- ✅ Profile management with form validation
 - ✅ Smart node connections with validation
+- ✅ Auto-generate content when connecting nodes
+- ✅ "Generate All" button for batch content creation
+- ✅ Progress tracking for batch generation
 - ✅ Content viewing and editing modal
 - ✅ Copy to clipboard functionality
 - ✅ Auto-saving canvas state every 5 seconds